dolthub/docs/content/reference/sql/server/debugging.md

 ## Make sure you are running the latest Dolt version

 Dolt is constantly evolving.
 We release a new Dolt approximately once a week.
-Connect to the server and run `dolt version`.
+Connect to the SQL server and run `select dolt_version()`.
 Make sure the version matches the latest as seen on the [GitHub releases page](https://github.com/dolthub/dolt/releases).

 To upgrade the server, download the latest Dolt binary for your platform, replace the current Dolt binary with the current one, and restart the Dolt server using `dolt sql-server`.